FOR IMMEDIATE RELEASE: June 27, 2012

 Schumer: The Market For Deadly Synthetic Drugs Is Now Closed

-“Let this be a warning to those who make a profit manufacturing and selling killer chemical components to our teens and children in western New York: the jig is up,” said Schumer.
-“This bill closes loopholes that have allowed manufacturers to circumvent local and state bans and ensures that you cannot simply cross state lines to find these deadly bath salts and synthetic marijuana.
+“Let this be a warning to those who make a profit manufacturing and selling killer chemical components to our teens and children in the Rochester region: the jig is up,” said Schumer.
+“This bill closes loopholes that have allowed manufacturers to circumvent local and state bans and ensures that you cannot simply cross state lines to find these deadly bath salts.
 We have seen bath salts catalyze some of the most heinous crimes in recent months and President Obama’s signature will ensure that the federal government can fight this scourge with a united front, across state lines and at our borders.”

 Schumer’s bath salt legislation will specifically ban MDPV (methylenedioxypyrovalerone) and mephedrone, the active ingredients in bath salts and are now being sold online, at convenience stores, and in smoke shops under names like Tranquility, Zoom, Ivory Wave, Red Dove, Legal Phunk and Vanilla Sky.
 According to numerous reports, the chemicals found in bath salts cause effects similar to those caused by cocaine and methamphetamines, including hallucinations, paranoia, and suicidal thoughts.
 In one case a user was reported to have resorted to self-mutilation after abusing the substance.
 In several cases, users have died after overdosing or because of violent behavior.